yemz/JavaRestaurantManagementSystem/README.md

 # Java Restaurant Management System

-This is a simple application simulating the management system of a restaurant.
-It allows users to place an order based on the food and drink selection.
+This Java application allows users to place an order based on the food and drink selection.
 The system calculates the subtotal, tax and total of the order.
-If requested the receipt can be displayed on the screen.
+In addition, the receipt can be displayed on the screen.

 User Stories: